microsoft/vscode-docs/blogs/2020/12/01/chromebook-get-started.md

 ![Output of the commands in the terminal](install-deps.png)

-As soon as the second command ends, you can close the terminal.
+As soon as the second command ends, you can move to the next step.

 ## Install VS Code

 We're now ready to install VS Code!

-From this website, go to the [list of downloads](https://code.visualstudio.com/#alt-downloads).
+From this website, go to the [list of downloads](https://code.visualstudio.com/download).
 From there, you need to pick the right package for your Chromebook:

 - For Chromebooks running an Intel or AMD chip, pick the **.deb** in variant **64 bit**
 - If your Chromebook is running on an ARM64 chip (like the one I'm testing with) pick the **.deb** package in the variant **ARM64** instead